-C40 launched in 2018 a new Air Quality Network focused on helping cities develop and implement air quality policies and solutions in support of efforts to address climate change.
+C40 launched in 2018 a new Air Quality Network focused on helping cities develop and implement air quality policies and solutions in support of efforts to measure, understand and reduce air pollution to improve public health and meet climate goals.

 Growing air pollution in cities presents a potential challenge to achieving the goals of the Paris Agreement and limiting global temperature rise to 1.5°C. Air pollution is responsible for 7 million premature deaths every year according to the World Health Organisation (WHO), with cities across almost every continent experiencing air pollution that breaches WHO guidelines.
 91 percent of urban dwellers are regularly forced to breathe dangerously polluted air, as measured by WHO standards.